hotio/plex/README.md

 You can also find tags that reference a commit or version number.

+## Volumes

+By default the container has 2 volumes defined, the volume `/config` that contains the configuration files and the volume `/transcode` which is used as the default transcode directory.

 ## Claim your server

 Go to [plex.tv/claim](https://www.plex.tv/claim) and login with your account, copy the claim code and add it to the environment variable like this `-e PLEX_CLAIM="claim-xxxxxxxxxxxxxxxxxxxx"`.
 When starting the new plex server for the first time, the server will be added to your account.